elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/intro.md

 ### Prerequisites

-You need to have the following tools installed:

-* Newman (free version of Postman CLI)
+* Newman (Postman's CLI version), already installed in the environment
 * Elastic Path Commerce Cloud account that you can use for this training

 ### Objectives